BYU-PCCL/holodeck/README.md

                        -1, 0, 1,                # foot_r         s1,   , s2
                        0, 0, 1,                 # ball_r         s1, tw,
                        ]

+So what does this ^^^ all mean?
+When spaced properly, there should be three columns and 43 rows.
+The first column is the actual input, and the second two columns (the commented ones) represent what those control inputs mean.
+The second column represents which joint is being controlled, and the third column represents what axis is controlled by each input.

+In the first column, you will find between 2 and 4 floats.
+The floats should be between -1 and 1.
+The last float in the first column represents the amount of effort used by the android to move the joint to the desired destination.
+The desired destination is determined by the other floats in the column.
+For example, if one row looked like this:

+1, 0, 0.5,                 # thumb_01_l     s1,   , s2

+Then that tells the android to move the thumb_01_l joint to its maximum swing_1 and it's middle swing_2 with half of its maximum effort.
+The android cannot twist its thumb, so there is no "tw."

 TO DO:
 Certain agents can only have certain sensors